 Muscle weakness and a loss of sensitivity in the feet, legs or arms (see sensory paralysis related to the epidermis and the periosteum) is considered as one of the first symptoms of multiple sclerosis.

-Without the knowledge of GNM, a MS diagnosis causes great panic.
+Without the knowledge of GNM, an MS diagnosis causes great panic.
 The same holds true when a person is diagnosed with ALS.
 The fear of not being able to walk and ending up in a wheelchair (“feeling stuck”) is so overwhelming that the motor conflict which had given rise to the first symptoms often becomes irrelevant.
 With the progression of the paralysis the muscle atrophy also advances leading to clumsiness, difficulties walking, and frequent falls (see also “falling conflict” and vertigo).
 This activates additional motor and self-devaluation conflicts with the result that the mobility becomes more and more impaired and the prognosis becomes a self-fulfilling prophecy.
-The belief that MS, ALS, or Parkinson’s are “hereditary diseases” makes a person whose parent has the condition more vulnerable to suffer a motor conflic (conflicts can also be experienced with someone).
+The belief that MS, ALS, or Parkinson’s are hereditary makes a person whose parent has the condition more vulnerable to suffer a motor conflict (conflicts can also be experienced with someone).
 The subsequent symptoms lead quickly to the same diagnosis (see GNM Article “Understanding Genetic Diseases”).

-In conventional medicine it is assumed that multiple sclerosis is caused by a “degradation of the myelin sheath” concluded from MRI brain images (the myelin sheath is an insulating layer that envelops nerves, including nerves in the brain and spinal cord).
+In conventional medicine, it is assumed that multiple sclerosis is caused by a “degradation of the myelin sheath” concluded from MRI brain images (the myelin sheath is an insulating layer that envelops nerves, including nerves in the brain and spinal cord).
 The “myelin destruction” is thought to be an “autoimmune response” where the immune system “mistakenly” destroys the myelin sheath covering the motor neurons in the brain.
 Like the immune system theory, the concept of “autoimmune disorders” that supposedly damage healthy body tissue is an academic construct that has no scientific basis.
 The claim that MS is the result of a “destruction” of the myelin sheath is therefore highly questionable.

 Vision impairments, which are quite common in people with MS, arise when a brain edema (in PCL-A) or a large glia buildup (in PCL-B) compresses the optic nerve that runs from the retina of the eye through the cerebral medulla to the visual cortex.
 Optic neuritis, an inflammation of the optic nerve, is therefore often associated with multiple sclerosis.
 Other vision problems (see retina) are brought on by the fears evoked by the “disease” rather than by the “disease spreading to other organs”, as claimed.

 The facial muscles are supplied by the facial nerve (seventh cranial nerve) that also innervates the front two-thirds of the tongue, the upper eyelid muscle, the tear ducts, and the stapedius muscle of the ear.
 Symptoms of Bell’s palsy therefore include tongue weakness affecting speech and swallowing (tingling or numbness of the tongue and a loss of taste originate from the sensory branch of the facial nerve), incomplete lid closure, excessive tearing, and a heightened sensitivity to sound (hyperacusis).
-The motor branch of the trigeminus nerve (fifth cranial nerve), which provides motor control to the jaw muscles, affects motor functions such as biting and chewing.

 HEALING PHASE: During the healing phase, the atrophied muscle is reconstructed through cell proliferation with swelling due to the edema (fluid accumulation).
 Concurrent water retention (the SYNDROME) increases the swelling considerably.
 In conventional medicine, a large swelling is often diagnosed as a muscle sarcoma (myosarcoma) or “soft tissue sarcoma” (see also connective tissue sarcoma).